Max Ascoli: Personal life and death

 Ascoli was married twice.
-His first wife was Italian poet Anna Maria Cochetti (who wrote under the pen name Anna Maria Armi); he divorced her in 1940.
+His first wife was Italian poet Anna Maria Cochetti (pen name Anna Maria Armi); he divorced her in 1940.
 His second wife was Marion Rosenwald Ascoli, whom he married in 1940.
 Marion was the daughter of CEO of the Sears, Roebuck and Company, Julius Rosenwald.
 (She was also previously married to Alfred K. Stern, whom she divorced in 1936.)
 She had been chairwoman and president of the Citizens Committee for Children of New York and previously president of the New York Fund for Children and of the Northside Center for Child Development in Harlem.
 Marion Ascoli died in 1990, aged 88.
 Their son is Peter Ascoli, author of Julius Rosenwald, a book about his maternal grandfather.

 Ascoli died after a long illness at his home in Manhattan on January 1, 1978, at the age of 79.

 Works

-The Immigration History Research Center Archives, University of Minnesota Libraries, houses Max Ascoli's papers.
+The Immigration History Research Center Archives, University of Minnesota Libraries, houses his papers.

-His books include criticism of Italian fascist Corporatism.
+His books include criticism of Italian fascist corporatism.